danielgtaylor/aglio/README.md

 `template`     | Jade template to render HTML.
 Can be a path to your own file or one of the following presets: `default`.
 `variables`    | LESS variables that control theme colors, fonts, and spacing.
 Can be a path to your own file or one of the following presets: `default`, `flatly`.

-**Note**: When using this theme programmatically, these options are cased like you would expect in Javascript: `--full-width` becomes `options.fullWidth`.
+**Note**: When using this theme programmatically, these options are cased like you would expect in Javascript: `--full-width` becomes `options.themeFullWidth`.

 License
 =======